nubnab/Grocery-Shopping/README.md

 ## Project overview

 This program aims to calculate the shortest route possible between warehouses in order to complete an order.
+The algorithm used here is a brute force solution and is suficient for up to 10-11 locations, as it's complexity is O(n!).
+An improvement could be made by using a DP programming algorhitm such as Held-Karp or a heuristic like the Christofides algorithm for much better performance at the cost of accuracy.

 ---